What Does it Cost to Sell your Home?

 Remodel & Updates

-Before you spend thousands on a new bathroom, paint your entire home or put in a new garden, you should consult a Paffrath & Thomas broker who can advise you on the best ways to spend your energy – and your cash.
+In order to sell their homes for more, some sellers remodel or update parts of their home to enhance its value.
+But before you spend thousands on a new bathroom, paint your entire home or put in a new garden, you should consult a Paffrath & Thomas broker who can advise you on the best ways to prepare your home for sale.
 Take a look at our helpful hints when you prepare to sell.
-When it comes to inspection items, taking precautionary measures may save yourself a headache and a significant amount of money.
+When it comes to inspection items, you can take precautionary measures that end up may saving yourself a headache and a significant amount of money.

 Title Company Closing Costs

-Some Title Company Costs can be negotiated between buyer and seller.
-Let Paffrath & Thomas help you negotiate the fees associated with selling your home.
-These fees may include title insurance, recording and transfer fees, title company fees, wiring fees, courier fees and more.
-To get a better idea of your potential closing costs call a Paffrath & Thomas broker today.
+Closing costs are inevitable, but who pays for what can b Title Company Costs can be negotiated between buyer and seller.
+These fees may include title insurance, recording and transfer fees, title company fees, wiring fees, and courier fees.
+Paffrath & Thomas can help estimate potential closing costs and negotiate with your buyer or seller.

-During the inspection process the buyer will have the right to test the home for radon gas.
-If the buyer requests radon mitigation the seller will likely have to pay for it although it is negotiable.
-Radon is an odorless radioactive gas that is emitted from uranium deposits.
+Radon is an odorless, radioactive gas that is emitted from uranium deposits.
 Radon gases will typically seep through the soil to the surface, often leaking through small seams or cracks of the home.
-Given the natural geology of the Rocky Mountains we have a strong presence of radon and strongly recommend all of our buyers have it tested.
+Given the natural geology of the Rocky Mountains we have a strong presence of radon and strongly recommend all of our buyers have it tested during the inspection process.
+If the buyer requests radon mitigation the seller will likely have to pay for it – although it is negotiable.
 In the event that radon gasses exceed the current legal limit, buyers will have the right to negotiate a mitigation system.
-Radon mitigation usually consist of a process called sub-slab depressurization.
-This process seals the home with an impermeable layer in the sub-foor and vents the toxic air away from the home.
-For more information regarding radon gas please call Paffrath & Thomas, we would be happy to answer any of your questions.
+Radon mitigation usually consists of a process called sub-slab depressurization.
+This process seals the home with an impermeable layer in the sub-floor and vents the toxic air away from the home.

 Unpaid Property Taxes

-In the town of Breckenridge, Frisco and Keystone there is a 1% town transfer tax.
-This transfer tax is a negotiable item although it is most often seen as a buyers cost.
+In the towns of Breckenridge, Frisco and Keystone there is a 1% town transfer tax (a fee charged to sell your property).
+This tax is a negotiable item although it is most often seen as a buyers cost.
 There are also some subdivisions that will have a 2% transfer tax.
-Call a Paffrath & Thomas broker to find out more regarding the transfer tax and what these funds are used for.

 Outstanding HOA dues